ajcampbell1333/LBEAST_Unreal/FirmwareExamples/PCBs/LBEAST_Child_Shield/README.md

 **Note:** This pinout is based on standard ESP32-S3-WROOM-1 dev board layouts.
 Verify against your specific board's datasheet.
 GPIO assignments for Aux Ports, Ethernet, and CAN match the mappings documented below.

+**Child Shield Breakout Policy:**
+- Pins actively used by the Child Shield (EN, RMII/Ethernet set, UART0 TX/RX, power pins) are *not* routed to the breakout headers.
+- Every other ESP32-S3 pad—including boot strap pins—is passed straight through 1:1 via dual 22-pin headers.
+Developers can reuse these GPIOs at their own discretion; add series resistors/pull-ups if you change the boot configuration.
+- Currently used pins (consumed on-board): `GPIO3 (EN)`, `GPIO17`, `GPIO18`, `GPIO20`, `GPIO35`, `GPIO36`, `GPIO37`, `GPIO38`, `GPIO39`, `GPIO43`, `GPIO44`, plus power pins.
+All other GPIOs remain available on the breakout headers.

 ### ESP32-S3 Electrical Type Map (KiCad Pin Properties)

 **Use this map to set the "Electrical type" property for each pin in your ESP32-S3 symbol:**